-Make at least 2 copies of the Demand for Judicial Determination of Forfeiture you filled out in Step 1.
+Make at least 2 copies of the Demand for Judicial Determination of Forfeiture - Controlled Substances you filled out in Step 1.
 The copies are for:

-- The prosecuting authority; and - Your records (bring your copies with you to court on the day of the hearing).
+- The prosecuting authority; and - Your records (bring your copy with you to court on the day of the hearing).